 CDC Guidance for Schools

-The Centers for Disease Control and Prevention has prepared an Interim Guidance for Administrators of US K-12 Schools and Childcare Programs.
+The CDC has prepared an Interim Guidance for Administrators of US K-12 Schools and Childcare Programs.

 Georgia Department of Education

 The Georgia Department of Education has prepared up-to-date information on COVID-19 for schools.